Lucky dip seasonal luxury bouquet

 Your flowers will be sent by 1st class post so we can’t guarantee the exact day of delivery.
 You can expect flowers to arrive around the date you select.
 More details below.

-As we prepare for the change of the seasons we will be sending our 'lucky dip' bouquet.
-As the name suggest the contents will be varied but will reflect the season.
+As the name 'lucky dip' suggests the contents will be varied but will reflect the season and until the end of January it will probably have a similar colour mix to that shown in the picture.
 The bouquet in the picture is representative of the size and number of flowers in the bouquet, but the varieties and colours will be chosen by our team as they make your bouquet ready for delivery.

 Please note that the flowers in our seasonal bouquet are not grown on Scilly.

-The luxury bouquet is presented in a smart sleeve with a large bow and of course your personal message, all securely wrapped in a sturdy triangular box lined with dark green tissue paper.
+The luxury bouquet is presented in a smart paper sleeve with a large bow and of course your personal message, all securely wrapped in a sturdy triangular box.
 As with all our flower packs, the price shown includes delivery to any UK address by Royal Mail 1st class postal service but not any vase or container shown in the photos.